polterguy/expert-ai/README.md

 # Aista Expert AI system

-Aista's Expert AI system is a cognitive assistant allowing you to leverage OpenAI's API to query your own data, creating arguments with ChatGPT.
+Aista's Expert AI system is a cognitive assistant allowing you to leverage OpenAI's API to query your own data, creating arguments using ChatGPT.
 See a screenshot below.

 ![Aista Expert AI system](https://raw.githubusercontent.com/polterguy/expert-ai/master/Aista-Expert-AI.jpeg)